rxgx/dotfiles/README.md

 ### Instructions

-The contents of the dotfiles will be copied to the respective file in your user's home directory.

-    bash install.sh
+This project is how I manage my dotfiles.
+I've followed the article [Managing my dotfiles as a git repository] to avoid having to install extra tools and scripts.
+The contents of this repo are to be copied into your user's home directory by following these steps.

+    cd ~
+    git init
+    git remote add origin git@github.com:rxgx/dotfiles.git
+    git fetch
+    git checkout -f master

 Set your name and email as the global user